The Tate conjecture for K3 surfaces in odd characteristic: The Kuga-Satake period map over

+Suppose now that $\nu_p(d)\leq 1$.
+Then $L_d$ is maximal at $p$, and the result follows from \cite{mp:reg}*{8.3}, (\ref{ks:cor:open}), and the fact that $\on{M}^{\circ}_{2d,\Comp}$ is irreducible (as can be seen from global Torelli and the complex analytic uniformization). \end{proof}

-\begin{thm} Given any field $k$ of odd characteristic $p$ and a polarized K3 surface $(X,\xi)$ over $k$, there exists a finite separable extension $k'/k$ and an abelian variety $A$ over $k'$, the \defnword{Kuga-Satake} abelian variety, which enjoys the following properties: \begin{enumerate} \item Fix a separable closure $k^{\on{sep}}$ of $k'$.
+\begin{thm} Given any field $k$ of odd characteristic $p$ and a polarized K3 surface $(X,\xi)$ over $k$ of degree $2d$, there exists a finite separable extension $k'/k$ and an abelian variety $A$ over $k'$, the \defnword{Kuga-Satake} abelian variety, equipped with an action of the Clifford algebra $C(L_d)$, which enjoys the following additional properties: \begin{enumerate} \item Fix a separable closure $k^{\on{sep}}$ of $k'$.
 For every prime $\ell\neq p$, there exists an isomorphism of $\Int_{\ell}$-modules

 Here, the right hand side denotes the Clifford algebra attached to the quadratic lattice $PH^2_{\et}\bigl(X_{k^{\on{sep}}},\Int_{\ell}(1)\bigr)$.
 Moreover, let $k^p$ be a perfect closure of $k'$; then there exists an isomorphism of $W(k^p)$-modules